Chair: Kathy McDonald, 905-939-7617

 Ontario Association of Agricultural Societies

 For a full list of O.A.A.S.
-Rules and regulations please visit www.ontariofairs.ca
+Rules and Regulations

 - Local Homecraft Divisions are requested to judge a Grand Champion or Best of Show of all classes as well as Reserve Grand Champion or Second Best of Show of all classes.